About the author ⁄ CTBA

 CHRB Meeting Summary

-From CHRB The California Horse Racing Board conducted a meeting by teleconference on Wednesday, July 21.
+From CHRB SACRAMENTO, Calif.
+(Dec.
+16, 2021) — The California Horse Racing Board conducted a meeting by teleconference on Wednesday, December 15.
 The public participated by dialing into the teleconference and/or listening through the audio webcast link on the CHRB website.
 Chairman Gregory Ferraro chaired the meeting, joined by Vice Chair Oscar Gonzales and Commissioners Dennis Alfieri, Damascus Castellanos, Brenda Washington Davis, Wendy Mitchell, and Alex Solis.
 The audio of this entire Board meeting is available on the CHRB Website (www.chrb.ca.gov) under the Webcast link.
-In brief: The Board approved three license applications for race meets, beginning with the Sonoma County Fair (SCF) meet, which will be run at Golden Gate Fields (GGF) on August 6, 7, 8, 13, 14, and 15.
-SCF will be required to run Arabian races during the meet in compliance with statutes.
-In a related matter, the Board approved an agreement between SCF and the Thoroughbred Owners of California authorizing the racing secretary to establish conditions on races limiting the administrations of certain medications.
-The Board approved the license application for the Pacific... ...
+In brief: The Board narrowly approved the requested six-month license for the Pacific Racing Association to operate a thoroughbred race meet at Golden Gate Fields (GGF) with racing beginning December 26, 2021, and concluding June 12, 2022.
+Equine fatalities have remained relatively the same as the last calendar year at GGF.
+However, four fatalities have occurred since November 14.
+Consequently, three members of the Board – Vice Chair Gonzales and Commissioners Washington Davis and Mitchell – preferred a shorter three-month license, during which time the CHRB could... ...

 Read More →